Top 15 Accounting APIs to Integrate with in 2026

 4. FreshBooks API

 FreshBooks is a Toronto-based cloud accounting software specifically designed for freelancers, consultants, and small service businesses.
-Focuses heavily on time tracking and project-based billing.
+Its strength is time tracking and project-based billing.

 Key features: